devjayantmalik/chatting/README.md

 ## Issues
+### User status from online to offline is changed only when the user logs out of device.
 - **ISSUE**: Automatically change status to offline, after every 30 seconds.
 - **FIX**: Client will change its status to online after every 30 seconds.